yd124/Group5-AlgoTrading/README.md

 Pair trading strategy:
 Yuqing was working on daily trading at 10AM using equity's hour data in OnePairTradingStrategy Qiaofeng was working on hour trading.
-Yuqing and Qiaofeng combine their work and develop their multiple pair trading strategy without/with slippage model in (New)MultiplePairTradingStrategy.
+Yuqing and Qiaofeng combine their work and develop their multiple pair trading strategy without/with slippage model in MultiplePairTradingStrategy.